html-graph/html-graph.github.io/content/viewport-state.md

 ---
-title: Accessing Viewport Transform State
+title: Viewport Transform State
 ---

-## Accessing Viewport State
+## Viewport State

 The read-only viewport transform state can be accessed via the `viewport` property of the `canvas`.